-Safe-haven assets are a good way to limit one’s exposure to other risky assets which may lose value significantly during instability and volatile times in the markets.
+Safe-haven assets are a good way to limit exposure to other risky assets that may lose value significantly during instability and volatile times in the markets.
 It is up to an investor to identify such assets correctly.
-He will then have to take the important decision of what percentage of his total investment should comprise of safe-haven assets.
-And to what extent he will be willing to put his assets to risky category to earn a higher return.
+He will then have to make the important decision of what percentage of his total investment should comprise of safe-haven assets.
+And to what extent he will be willing to put his assets in the risky category to earn a higher return.

 What are the Main Characteristics of Safe-Haven Assets?